lucblassel/lucblassel.com/posts/implementing-linear-regression.markdown

 ![regression plot](/images/linear_regression/regression_plot.svg)

 The red dotted line shows the $y = x$ line, so if our regressor was perfect all the points would be exactly on that line, however nothing is perfect.
-All the points are close to that diagonal line, meaning our linear regressor is actually doing quite well, except for high tru values where the predictions are consistently lower than the truth.
+All the points are close to that diagonal line, meaning our linear regressor is actually doing quite well, except for high true values where the predictions are consistently lower than the truth.
 One last thing we can do is compare our method to the state of the art implementation from the `scikit-learn` library.

 ```python